Do Ab (Iran)

 Do Ab is the name of a rural area situated in the heart of Savadkuh County of Mazanderan province, Iran.
 It contains five villages.
 Sevatcow station on the Mazanderan branch of the trans-Iranian railway was built there during the rule of Reza Shah Pahlavi.
-Currently, train stops about 1 p.m. every day.
-It is about 7 kilometers south of Pol Sefid (Capital of township) and about 14 kilometers from Veresk Bridge.
+Currently, the train stops at about 1 p.m. every day.
+It is about 7 kilometers south of Pol-e Sefid (the Capital of the township) and about 14 kilometers from Veresk Bridge.